 When choosing an identity for your new business or launching a new branded product to the market, it is all too easy to forget the importance of checking to make sure that none of your competitors have got there before you with an identical or similar name or brand.

-In Ireland, a further complicating factor is that not all earlier rights may be on the Trade Marks register.
-Ireland is a ‘First to Use’ country which means that the owner of an earlier brand may have sufficiently strong rights to sue you for Passing off.
+In some European Union countries, a further complicating factor is that not all earlier rights may be on the relevant Trade Marks register.
+Some EU Member States are ‘First to Use’ countries, which means that the owner of an earlier brand may have sufficiently strong rights to sue you even if they have not registered their brand as a trade mark.
 Additional non-trade mark register searches need to be carried out and analysed to provide you with a proper risk assessment.

 The necessity to conduct comprehensive searches also applies when a business wants to launch a new branded product to the market.
 Failure to instruct us to undertake these type of searches could mean that the owner of an earlier trade mark right or brand could sue you for trade mark infringement, Passing off or both.
 It is therefore vital that you get us involved at an early stage in the development of your new brand.

 TIERNEY IP has many years of experience in undertaking ‘Freedom to Operate’ searches and advising businesses on the ability to operate under their chosen name in the relevant marketplace.
 We also have extensive experience in clearing new brands for market launch.
 We are particularly experienced in undertaking and co-ordinating multi-jurisdiction search programs.